lbryio/lbry.com/content/faq/referrals.md

 ### How many LBRY Credits do I earn and how do I see how many credits I've earned?

-New invites sent via the LBRY app are eligible for a 20 LBC reward.
+New invites sent via the LBRY app are eligible for a 20 LBC reward (subject to change based on our discretion).

 ### When do I get my rewards?